WarwickRSE/mostest/Introduction.md

 - Once we're confident in our functions, we put them together and try and verify that the correct bricks are making the correct building (Integration Testing, End-to-end Testing)
 - Especially in the sciences and applied maths, we can use model solutions, and check our code works for a case with known answers
 - Lastly, we protect our future by recording known issues, and adding checks for them (Regression Testing)

+NOTE: testing like this probably wont catch the case where you have a perfectly correct piece of software, and then apply it to the wrong problem.
+Like with the Hubble Space telescope (dubbed "The most precise error in history") you can extremely precisely do the wrong thing.
+In other words testing proves the software correct, not the answer.

 ## Floating Point Mathematics